gridcoin-community/Autonode/README.md

 -----

 This script installs:
-- NTP/chrony
+- chrony
-- git (autoremoved after completion)
+- git
-- make (autoremoved after completion)
+- make
-- gcc (autoremoved after completion)
+- gcc
-- unzip (autoremoved after completion)
+- unzip
 - apt-utils
 - software-properties-common
 - sudo
-- gridcoinresearchd (from ppa:gridcoin/gridcoin-stable, not manually compiled from source)
+- gridcoinresearchd (manually compiled from source)
 - libminiupnpc8 (Debian)
+- curl
+- build-essential
+- libssl-dev
+- libdb-dev
+- libdb++-dev
+- libqrencode-dev
+- libcurl4-openssl-dev
+- libzip-dev
+- libzip2/libzip4
+- libboost1.55-all-dev

 This script:
-- Includes an option to disable IPv6 (uncomment first section if you require only IPv4)
 - Creates a 'gridcoin' user to run gridcoinresearchd under (safer than running client as root)
-- Downloads official bootstrap instead of syncing from block 0 (edit script if you don't want it to do this)
+- Downloads snapshot instead of syncing from block 0 (edit script if you don't want it to do this)
-- Adds Google DNS
+- Adds Google DNS to ensure package manager is reachable
-- Ensures Spideroak is reachable for updates
+- Adds Spideroak as a host for snapshot download
-- Configures NTP/chrony
-- Cleans up after itself by removing packages after install (git, gcc, make, unzip)
+- Configures chrony (be sure to update timezone if you care about that sort of thing)
+- Autostart when done (Ubuntu)
 - Autostart on boot (Debian)